Py-xxx/DecklingAir/README.md

 - **Playlists** — browse and play your playlists, with a "Recent" sort.
 - **Queue ("Up Next")** — the real upcoming queue, annotated with *why* each pick is there.
 When the engine rebuilds the queue (e.g. you pick a mix), a **loading overlay** covers it until the new queue is built and playing.

+### Favorites

+A bookmark icon on the Player marks a track as a **Favorite** — a hand-curated, track-level "this is genuinely one of my best songs" signal, distinct from Spotify's Like and from the engine's learned taste scores.

+Favorites are mirrored to a real Spotify playlist named **DecklingAir Favorites** (created automatically the first time you favourite something), so you can view and edit the set from **either** the app or Spotify directly — add, remove, or reorder in whichever is convenient, and the two stay in sync.

+Favorites feed the engine as a **high-trust, low-frequency** signal, deliberately *not* a repeat-more lever:

+- **Seeding** — starting a mix or "Now Playing" prefers a favourited track over a merely loved-artist track, when it's a close match to the target vibe.
+- **Selection** — favourites get a small nudge in everyday queue picking, just enough to surface an under-heard favourite.
+That nudge is kept **below** the repeat-tolerance penalty (see the Smart Queue section below), so a favourite that's already played this session backs off like any other track — you get more of the songs you love, without the queue looping the same handful of favourites all night.

 ### The Smart Queue engine

 Spotify's Web API won't autoplay a bare track — start a single song via the API and "Up Next" stays empty.
 So the engine sources its own continuation: